idio-lang/idio-by-example/idio-source/pipelines.rst

    t+3s
    t+6s

-``jobs`` displays some status information about the backgrounded jobs.
+``jobs`` displays some status information about the outstanding jobs.
-Each job is considered a pipeline of processes, albeit a single process in this example.
+Each job is a pipeline of processes, albeit a single process in this example.

 .. note::